-The FLEX2 CCR scrubber consist of the outer and inner tubes made of stainless steel, which are very finely perforated for perfect retention of soda lime granules while low resistance of the breathing gas flow.
-The robust scrubber bottom holds the both tubes together.
-The top ring reinforces and protects the outer tube.
-The top ring is equipped with a number of protrusions on the periphery that enable breathing gas to flow between the canister wall into the scrubber.
+The FX CCR scrubber consist of the outer and inner tubes made of stainless steel, which are very finely perforated for perfect retention of soda lime granules while low resistance of the breathing gas flow.
+The robust scrubber bottom holds the both tubes together and is equipped with a folding handle for easy removal of the scrubber from the canister.
+The Top ring reinforces and protects the outer tube.
+The scrubber bottom is equipped with a number of protrusions on the periphery that enable breathing gas to flow between the canister wall and the scrubber to the FX head.
+In the middle of the bottom is a short stainless steel tube that feeds oxygen from the solenoid into the scrubber to homogenize the gas before it enters the O2 sensors.

-The scrubber is closed by an upper lid with an easy to use bayonet lock.
-The scrubber lid is equipped with a spring loaded plate in order to ensure sustained compression of the soda lime (self-packing feature) to protect against gas channeling (bypass of the soda lime).
-The top lid has integrated radial handle for easy and safe removal of the scrubber from the Canister.
+The scrubber is closed by the upper lid secured by nut with trapezoidal thread.
+The scrubber lid has a spring loaded plate in order to ensure sustained compression of the soda lime (self-packing feature) to protect against gas channeling (bypass of the soda lime).
+The lid is fitted with a folding handle for easy removal from the scrubber.